ccgarant/ergo-full-node-raspi/README.md

-# Tutorial: Running an Ergo Full Node on a Raspberry Pi
+# Tutorial: Running an Ergo Full Node on a Headless Raspberry Pi

 A tutorial on how to setup and run an Ergo Full Node on a Headless Raspberry Pi.